oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 ## Jakarta EE vs Java EE

 Jakarta EE is Jakarta Enterprise Edition, formerly known as Java EE.
-The name and framework packages were migrated when Oracle gave Java EE to the Eclipse Foundation because Oracle still has the rights to the Java brand and did not open-source absolutely everything that was in the `javax.*` namespace.
+The name and framework packages were migrated when Oracle gave Java EE to the Eclipse Foundation because Oracle still has the rights to the Java brand and did not open-source absolutely everything in the `javax.*` namespace.
 Thus, Jakarta EE is the Eclipse-owned and now totally open-source Java EE (You may have recently had to change some packages from `javax` to `jakarta`.
 This is why.)

-Enterprise Edition is built on top of Jakarta (that is, Java) SE, or Standard Edition.
+Enterprise Edition is built on top of Jakarta (that is, Java) SE or Standard Edition.
 Jakarta SE is the more lightweight Java version that provides a basic cross-platform runtime.
-Enterprise Edition is assumed to be running on an application server and adds libraries intended for larger-scale, multi-user applications.
+Enterprise Edition is assumed to run on an application server and adds libraries for larger-scale, multi-user applications.

 ### What about Java SE?

-To run a Java SE application, all you need is the JRE (Java runtime environment) for a compatible version of Java.
-Enterprise Edition, however, requires a more complete runtime environment and has a lot more possible modules and configuration options.
-To see a list of Jakarta EE compatible products, you can look at [the Jakarta website](https://jakarta.ee/compatibility/).
+To run a Java SE application, you only need the JRE (Java runtime environment) for a compatible version of Java.
+Enterprise Edition, however, requires a complete runtime environment and has many more possible modules and configuration options.
+To see a list of Jakarta EE-compatible products, you can look at [the Jakarta website](https://jakarta.ee/compatibility/).
 A few examples are Open Liberty, Payara, WildFly, GlassFish, and TomEE.

 As of the time I wrote this tutorial, Jakarta EE 10 was a very new release, and only three frameworks supported version 10: Eclipse GlassFish, Payara Server Community, and WildFly.

 ### WildFly for Jakarta EE 10

 I chose to use [WildFly](https://www.wildfly.org/) as my Jakarta EE runtime.
 Hantsy Bai created a great example project that was a big help.
 Check out [the GitHub project repository page](https://github.com/hantsy/jakartaee10-sandbox).
 Thanks, Hantsy Bai!
 Super helpful.

 WildFly is an open-source community project sponsored by Red Hat.
-It bills itself as a "flexible, lightweight, managed application runtime" that is "based on Jakarta EE and provides rich enterprise capabilities in easy to consume frameworks that eliminate boilerplate and reduce technical burden."
+It bills itself as a "flexible, lightweight, managed application runtime" that is "based on Jakarta EE and provides rich enterprise capabilities in easy-to-consume frameworks that eliminate boilerplate and reduce technical burden."
 It is a modular, standards-based runtime for Jakarta EE applications.

 ### Jakarta Security 3.0

 The exciting thing about Jakarta EE 10 (from a security perspective) is that it includes a new OIDC implementation in the Security 3.0 specification.
 OpenID Connect is an authentication protocol.
-This protocol is implemented by many third-party vendors, such as Auth0 and Okta, making it relatively easy to add secure login to an application.
+Many third-party vendors, such as Auth0 and Okta, implement this protocol, making it relatively easy to add secure login to an application.
 Jakarta EE 10 Security 3.0 provides an annotation-based configuration to add OIDC authentication to servlets.

 You can check out [the docs for Jakarta EE 10 Security 3.0 OIDC here](https://jakarta.ee/specifications/security/3.0/jakarta-security-spec-3.0.html#openid-connect-annotation).

 ## Prerequisites

-Before you start, please make sure you have the following prerequisites installed (or install them now).
+Before you start, please ensure the following prerequisites are installed (or install them now).

 - [Java 17](https://adoptium.net/): or use [SDKMAN!](https://sdkman.io/) to manage and install multiple versions (the Jakarta EE spec says 11 and up is supported, but I wrote this tutorial assuming version 17)
 - [Auth0 CLI](https://github.com/auth0/auth0-cli#installation): the Auth0 command-line interface